prit-lakhani/team-project-team-16/Documentation/Journals/Praveen Project Journal.md

 - Weekly Scrum Report
   - What tasks did I work on / complete?
-    1. Implemented Random Gate Assignemtn API manually from server side.
-    2. Integrated Gate Assignemt API with frontend.
+    1. Integrated Baggage Carousel API with frontend.
-    3. Display flight details with assign gate number.
+    2. Display flight details with assign baggage carosuel number.
   - What am I planning to work on next?
     1. Testing the application with end to end testing.
     2. Deployment of application on AWS with Load Balancer.